Azure-Samples/semtech-lr1110-azureiot-integration/README.md

 ### Decoder Function deployment

 The Decoder function is used to transform the LoRa Uplink messages into usable and computable sensor information.
 The decoding function is depended on the LoRaWAN Networkserver where your LoRa Edge tracker is connected and is integrated with your Azure IoT Hub.
-At the moment the following vendors are supported:
+At the moment, the following vendors are supported:
-- Actility Thinkpark
+- Actility ThinkPark
 - The Things Network/The Things Industries
 - Helium Console